Perseid Meteor Shower Shower 2024

 2. While in manual mode on your DSLR, set a slow enough shutter speed to increase your chances of a meteor streak, but not so slow that the stars begin to trail.
 I prefer to have pinpoint stars with streaking meteors blazing through them.

-3. Sit next to your tripod and continuously press the shutter button for a period of about one hour or you can automate your session using a timer or camera control through a laptop.
+3. Sit next to your tripod and continuously press the shutter button for about one hour.
+Alternatively, you can automate your session using a remote shutter release cable, intervalometer, or camera control through a laptop.

 Automate your Imaging Session